cubicap/Jaculus-tools/README.md

     $ jac help <command>

-To connect to the device using serial port, correct driver must be installed - most likely [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+To connect to the device using serial port, the correct driver must be installed - most likely [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

-### Installing Jaculus to the device
+### Installing Jaculus firmware to the device

 On Windows, this step requires Python 3 and git to be installed